OsQu/LocalCache/server/README.md

 Now you can start the server with

-    $ node app.js fetchtime  ,where 'fetchtime' should be a number less than 24 and greater or equal to 0
+    $ node app.js fetchtime
+    Where 'fetchtime' should be a number less than 24 and greater or equal to 0.
+The fetch time is the time when the app will try to update for new data from the HS server every day.

 Tests
 -----